lukas-clarke/pyEight/README.md

 # pyEight #
 This is python code to interact with Eight Sleeps new OAuth2 API

+This work is now wrapped into a Home Assistant integration at https://github.com/lukas-clarke/eight_sleep

+I will likely be maintaining that repo over this one.

 ## Introduction ##
 Python code to set temperature using the Eight Sleep API